chrissimpkins/naked/README.md

 Naked  [![PyPI version](https://badge.fury.io/py/Naked.png)](https://pypi.python.org/pypi/Naked)
 =====
 Naked is a MIT licensed Python command line application framework that is in development.
-The current release is a stable, development version.
+The current release is a stable, open testing version.

 It features: